-While fires originating in or near communities are the most immediate concern, wildfires that ignite well beyond the boundaries of the planning area can have profound effects upon the communities and ecosystems in the NFFPD.
-The possibility for rapid rates of spread and long-distance spotting are high for typical fires in this area.
+While fires originating in or near communities are the most immediate concern, wildfires that ignite well beyond the boundaries of the planning area can have profound effects upon the communities and ecosystems in the GGFPD.
+There is a high possibility for rapid rates of spread and long-distance spotting are high for a typical fire in this area.